 Grant Name Aid for Farmers Affected by Bluetongue (Aides aux Éleveurs Touché par la Fièvre Catarrhale Ovine - FCO) Grant Purpose Support to farms affected by Bluetongue, enabling them to limit its consequences on animal reproduction and the sustainability of farms.
 The grant has two elements, one focusing on the financial impacts, the other on managing fertility in the context of Bluetongue.
 Grant Rate 50% of eligible financial costs; 70% of fertility test costs capped at €35 per test for sheep and €150 per test for cattle.
-Grant Detail Grant covers 50% of the restricting costs for loans initiated after 1 st August Eligible costs include guarantees, short-term cash facilities, debt restructuring, and credit freezes.
-Capped at €5,000 (or €7,000 for young farmers).
-For the fertility tests, applications can be submitted on a rolling basis until 15 th October 2025.
-Testing can begin from 1 st August 2024.
-The decision to grant support is made by the Regional Council President.
-The aid will be paid in a single instalment by the regional services upon submission of the final summary of net expenses paid.
-Aid is subject to De Minimis ceiling regulations which cumulated over a period of 3 fiscal years, is: €300,000 for non-agricultural activities (e.g., processing, marketing of products and services); • €20,000 for agricultural production activities; €300,000 for the combination of both types of activities.
-Further information can be found at; https://quide- aides.hautsdefrance.fr/dispositif1038 Duration Applications can be submitted through the regional website or directly to the - 414001 Regional Agriculture and Rural Development Directorate by 15 th October 2025.
-Latest/ Update Implications This grant will be of most interest to NZTE firms providing fertility tests but it will also be of relevance for companies supplying farmers to help them with fertility challenges, particularly in the aftermath of a Bluetongue outbreak.
-The financial support will also be of indirect relevance, helping to stabilise farmers' finances, thereby enabling them to be in a better position to invest in their farm.
-L
+Grant Detail Grant covers 50% of the restricting costs for loans initiated after 1st August Eligible costs include guarantees, short-term cash facilities, debt restructuring, and credit freezes.
+Capped at €5,000 (or €7,000 for young farmers). final summary of net expenses paid.
+Aid is subject to De Minimis ceiling regulations which cumulated over a · · · · · · · · · · · · · · · · · · · · Section and communication of sealth types of actions.
+Further information can be found at: https://guide- .
+3 Duration Latest/ Update · Implications This grant will be of most interest to NZTE firms providing fertility tests but it will - also be of relevance for companies supplying farmers to help them with fertility challenges, particularly in the aftermath of a Bluetongue outbreak.
+The financial thereby enabling them to be in a better position to invest in their farm.
+Latest/ Update also be of relevance for companies supplying farmers to help them with fertility challenges, particularly in the aftermath of a Bluetongue outbreak.
+The financial support will also be of indirect relevance, helping to stabilise farmers' finances,